goombalab/goombalab.github.io/_posts/2025-06-09-improving-length-generalization.md

 > #### Takeaway #1: SP and TBTT enable length generalization
 >
 > <div style="text-align: justify; margin-bottom: 1em;"> State Passing and TBTT &mdash; which are the interventions that are closer to realistic states &mdash; allow length generalization in sequences much longer than those seen during training.
-Thus, <strong>length generalization is expected to be readily achievable in recurrent models through simple training interventions</strong> (with only ~0.02% of the original pre-training budget!).</div>{: .block-tip}
+Thus, <strong>length generalization is expected to be readily achievable in recurrent models through simple training interventions</strong> (with only ~0.02% of the original pre-training budget!).</div>
+{: .block-tip}

 > #### Takeaway #2: Properties of the state of recurrent models
 >
 > <div style="text-align: justify; margin-bottom: 1em;"> <strong>We can infer properties of the distribution of the state of recurrent models looking at the performance of the interventions</strong>.
 The Random Noise intervention fails to length generalize in the 370m, whereas Fitted Noise works.
 This suggests that for the 370m model the distribution of attainable states cannot be approximated with a Gaussian with fixed variance, but it can be approximated with an IID Gaussian with fitted variance in each layer and head of the state.
 However, the Fitted Noise intervention fails to achieve length generalization in the 1.3b model, indicating that the state of large models probably has complex dependency relationships among its elements and thus cannot be approximated with IID values.</div>
+{: .block-tip}

 <div style="text-align: justify; margin-bottom: 1em;">